How to Export H264 in 8K from Adobe Premiere Pro, Media Encoder and After Effects

 Higher quality audio bitrates will encode slower, and lower quality ones will encode faster.

 At the bottom of the Encoding tab, you will see a feature called Fast start.
-This is an AfterCodecs feature that optimises your video for web streaming.
+This is an AfterCodecs feature that optimizes your video for web streaming.
 It will allow your video to start playing quicker online and it also means Youtube will process it faster, making it available sooner after uploading.

 Once everything is configured to your liking, click OK on the AfterCodecs menu.